ibm-cloud-docs/discovery-data/connector-box-cloud.md

 The collection is created quickly.
 It takes more time for the data to be processed as it is added to the collection.

 If you want to check the progress, go to the Activity page.
 From the navigation pane, click **Manage collections**, and then click to open the collection.

+Currently, not all documents are refreshed during scheduled recrawls.
+For more information, see the [release note](/docs/discovery-data?topic=discovery-data-release-notes#discovery-6december2022).
+{: attention}